-2021 Responses by Fire Station
+2021 Responses by Fire Station - 12,063 total

 The District operates two Battalions.
 The north battalion operates with one fewer fire station, despite answering a significant number of the total calls.
 The two fire stations with the lowest call volume are in the southern battalion.